LordOfMice/hidusbf/README.md

 Added 2005/12/26:

 1. Driver was enhanced - for its installation under XP is NOT required to install corrected USBPORT.SYS.
 However, if there is observed some anomalies - you may go back to old working sequence (corrected USBPORT.SYS + driver in the folder DRIVER\STD).
 Thank Alan 'Strider' Kivlin for the idea of patching the code of USBPORT.SYS on the fly.
-Thank Root for valuable link for realization.
+Thank Root for valuable link for implementation.
 The same development for Windows XP x64 is still not done - there is a difficulties with testing.